What makes a good opener?

 A note on methodology

-These results use the official 2,315 NYT Wordle answer words and the 14,855-word guessable list.
+These results use the known NYT Wordle answer pool (approximately 2,350 words – see The answer list below) and the 14,855-word guessable list.
 Entropy is calculated using Shannon's formula: H = –Σ p(x) log₂ p(x), where p(x) is the proportion of remaining answers that produce each distinct colour pattern x for a given guess.

 The LexiLab solver uses a base-3 pattern hash and a pre-allocated shared array to compute all 243 possible patterns in a single tight loop without heap allocations.
 The precomputed opener rankings are generated by a build script and baked into the solver's startup data.
 The scores shown in this article are exact, not sampled or approximated.